critocrito/dashp/Readme.md

 and
 [`Monad`](https://github.com/rpominov/static-land/blob/master/docs/spec.md#monad).

-As @Avaq points out in #1, Promises in their current implementation can't be real Applicative Functors, since if a Promise holds another Promise, it automatically assimilates it's value.
-Therefore `dashp` is actually cheating on the precise semantics of Applicatives.
+As [Avaq](https://github.com/Avaq) points out in [#1](https://github.com/critocrito/dashp/issues/1), Promises in their current implementation can't be real Applicative Functors.
+If a Promise holds another Promise, it automatically assimilates it's value.
+The `then` interface acts as `map` and `flatMap` at the same time.
+Therefore `dashp` is cheating on the precise semantics of Applicatives.

 ## Contents